The electrical system in a car can be one of the most annoying systems to find the problem of something with.

 On the small fuses, you can normally see thru the colored plastic, and this allows you to see if it is blown or not without testing it.
 Also, blown fuses may have discoloration which is a sign that it is bad and needs to be replaced.
 The big fuses though you can not see the wire, however, so these you will have to test if you think something is wrong with it.
 Read on to learn how to do this.

-The first step before testing a fuse with a automotive multimeter is making sure that the car is off and the keys are not in the ignition.
+The first step before testing a fuse with an automotive multimeter is making sure that the car is off and the keys are not in the ignition.
+You can read this article to find one.
 This will help keep you safe when pulling the fuse out and also protects the car.
 The next step is to locate the potential bad fuse.
 To do this, you go to the fuse box and look at the diagram or in the owners manual and find the one that corresponds to the system you are having trouble with.

 For example, if your power door locks aren't working, then you will want to pull the fuse that goes with that.
 Then to pull the fuse, you do literally what it is called, and that is pulled straight up on the fuse.
 You want to make sure you pull straight up because you don't want the prongs getting bent or damaged as you pull the fuse out.